vinegarhq/vinegarhq.github.io/src/Contributing/index.md

 Also, on existing pages, the pencil button on the top right of the page can be clicked.

-You may also contribute to the community by providing support to users.
+You may also contribute to the community by providing support to users, or by finding bugs.